-e password
+Change password

 All fields are required

 Username: namenospace

 Password:

 New password:

 New password (again):

 Change password

-Username: Password: New password:

 Your password is like the keys to your own house.
 Keep your password private and confidential to ensure that the Equitas Community remains protected and safe.